 Probably what I like most about 1991 is that it resonates with my own experience.
 That’s maybe a terrible thing to acknowledge, but I relate a great deal to the experience implicit in the work of discovering New Zealand’s recent history as an adult.
 In my case, that meant discovering that Aotearoa wasn’t quite what I thought it was.
-I grew up thinking of the country as one deeply committed to egalitarianism and the public good, and it came as something of a shock to realise that we were one of the pioneers of neoliberal economic reform, which seems so often to oppose those things.
+I grew up thinking of the country as one deeply committed to egalitarianism and the public good, and it came as something of a shock to realise that we were one of the pioneers of neoliberalism, which seems so often to oppose those things.

 LL: I really enjoy Charlotte Drayton’s architectural intervention, Flexible spaces for happy people (2016) – the way she introduced those three arches that lead into the dark room containing Louisa Afoa and Diva Blair’s works.
 When you see major architectural changes like that, and you know that there was a short install time, you can’t help but be impressed by the ambition.
 I would have been interested to see the wall lights that are in the dark space on the other side, in the main gallery – just to see the effect.